This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 addreress of x in src: 0x404018

-The addresses are indeed the same.
-Next, compile src.cpp into a dynamic library and link main.cpp to this library, then compile and run.
-Let’s see if, as many say, it fails when encountering dynamic libraries.
-Note that on Windows, foo must be explicitly marked with __declspec(dllexport), otherwise the dynamic library will not export this symbol.
+We can see that the addresses are indeed the same.
+Next, let’s try compiling src.cpp into a dynamic library, and main.cpp links to this library, then compile and run.
+Let’s see if it fails when dynamic libraries are involved, as many people claim.
+Note that on Windows, __declspec(dllexport) must be explicitly added to foo, otherwise the dynamic library will not export this symbol.

 # Windows: